Table of contents:

 How Businesses Can Prepare for Upcoming Changes

 Sectors aligned with government priorities, like green energy or small-scale industries, may benefit from future GST incentives.
-Businesses in these areas should capitalize on these opportunities.
+Businesses in these areas should capitalise on these opportunities.

 Conclusion